By Jamie Mercer

 InfoWorld continues to discuss Android’s support features and Java 8 capabilities.

 If you are interested in developing or starting your career in Java, then we have hundreds of available jobs of all levels to browse from.
-Look through our Java jobs online, subscribe to receive jobs by email, or contact one of our consultants today and see if Pearson Frank have a suitable job role for you.
+Look through our jobs online, subscribe to receive jobs by email, or contact one of our consultants today and see if we have a suitable job role for you.